The Yukon Geographical Place Names Program manages naming and renaming geographical features. This includes lakes, rivers, creeks and mountains.

 - of people who have made an important contribution to the area where the name is proposed.

-Find geographical place names
+Find geographical features and place names

 See the Gazetteer of Yukon for a list of official and alternate geographical names in the territory.